lcwheeler/orbweaver/README.md

 4. Built-in approaches for data clustering.

-5. Functions for caculating certain aspects of network topology.
+5. Functions for calculating certain aspects of network topology.

 ## Install